cotodevel/toolchaingenericds-zlib-example/README.md

 A Woopsi UI + TGDS SDK template for UI control handling on the NintendoDS.
 Draw the pop up windows across the screen or scroll other windows to test touchscreen.
 Also plays WAV/AD-PCM (Intel) files from the directory!

-Also allows to decompress a .ZIP of any size.
+- Also allows to decompress multiple files within a .ZIP of any size.
   May be slower on slower ASIC slot-1 cards or if the DLDI driver is unoptimized.

 Note: UI Controls experimental.